Vedapani0402/Speech-to-text/README.md

 # Speech to text
 This repository provides code that allows users to input audio in any language and receive a transcribed English text output.
-Built with Streamlit, which allows audio input and produces the transcribed english text.
+Built with Streamlit, which allows audio input,the ouput will be the transcribed english text.

 ### Features
     Multilingual Speech Recognition: Supports audio input in multiple languages.